BBQ ribs are the holy grail. The tastiest part of the hog. Mastering them marks the difference between the tyro, pyro, and pitmaster.

 1) Rinse.
 Rinse the ribs in cool water to remove any bone bits from the butchering.

 2) Skin 'n' trim.
 If the butcher has not removed the membrane from the under side, do it yourself.
 It gets leathery and hard to chew, it keeps fat in, and it keeps sauce out.
 Insert a butter knife under the membrane, then your fingers, work a section loose, grip it with a paper towel, and peel it off.
 Finally, trim the excess fat from both sides.
 If you can't get the skin off, with a sharp knife, cut slashes through it every inch so some of the fat will render out during the cooking.
-Click here to see more photos and a video of how to skin 'n' trim.
+Click here to see more photos of how to skin 'n' trim and here's a quickie 1 minute video of the technique.

 3) Salt.
 Salt is important.
 It penetrates deep and amplifies flavor.
 It helps proteins retain moisture.
 And it helps with bark, the desired crust on the top formation.
 Click here to read more about how salt works.
 It is truly the magic rock.
 If you can, give the salt 1 to 2 hours to be absorbed.